MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters.md

 3. The filter is evaluated when the device enrolls, checks in with the Intune service, or at any other time a policy evaluates.

 4. You see the filter results based on the evaluation.
-For example, the app or policy applies, or they don't apply.
+For example, the app or policy applies, or it doesn't apply.

 ### Restrictions